gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 ### Multiple ICs, Same Address?

-Connecting two identical devices (e.g. lets say you have two temperature sensors) onto the same I2C bus, both with the same pre-programmed I2C address means that that the master cannot address them individually and functionality is serverly reduced.
+Connecting two identical devices (e.g. lets say you have two temperature sensors) onto the same I2C bus, both with the same pre-programmed I2C address means that that the master cannot address them individually and functionality is severely reduced.
 To overcome this, many I2C slave ICs also come with a few address pins.
 These address pins are digital inputs and control what I2C address the slave will respond to.
 A device with two address pins allows the designer to connect up to four identical ICs to the same I2C bus by connecting the address pins to different combinations of Vcc and GND.

 Newer pin-constrained I2C slave devices allow you to connect the address pins up to SCL and SDA to further increase the number of assignable addresses.
 With two address pins, and the possibility of connecting each up to either `\(V_{CC}\)`, GND, SCL or SDA, gives a total of 16 different I2C addresses.

 {{< img src="i2c-slave-address-pins-logic-table-with-scl-sda-ability-ti-ina226.png" width="826px" caption="The logic table (truth table) of the I2C address pins on the TI INA226 IC.
 Notice how you can connect the address pins up to SCL or SDA as well as the standard VS and GND, to give a total of 16 possible I2C addresses." >}}

 ### Reserved I2C Addresses